apparebit/demicode/README.md

 ## Versions

+  - **v1.3.0** (2024/01/07):
+      - Automate running demicode in popular terminals on macOS and collecting either performance data or screenshots.
+      - Fix crash when mirror directory has not yet been created.
+Thanks to [yohann84L](https://github.com/yohann84L) for reporting this bug.
   - **v1.2.0** (2023/10/30):
       - Mirroring of UCD files has been refactored and now uses an [explicit manifest](ucd.manifest.json) for tracking locally available versions.